52454D434F/morce.codes-HUGO/content/posts/photo-organizer-project.md

 ### Tracked Metrics

-- **Bytes Moved**: Total size of files successfully organized and moved to destination folders
+- **Files Moved**: Total number of files successfully organized and moved to destination folders
+- **Bytes Moved**: Total size of data moved to destination folders
+- **Files Moved to Duplicates**: Number of files moved to the Duplicates folder (same-named but different-content files)
+- **Bytes Moved to Duplicates**: Total size of data moved to Duplicates folder
+- **Files Deleted (Duplicates)**: Number of exact duplicate files detected and deleted (when deletion is enabled)
-- **Bytes Deleted**: Total size of duplicate files removed from the system
+- **Bytes Deleted (Duplicates)**: Total size of data deleted due to duplicate removal

+> Statistics are stored persistently in a JSON file (`Photo_Organizer_Statistics.json`).
+They are automatically loaded on startup and saved during operation.
+When files are moved from destination to Duplicates, statistics are automatically adjusted (decremented from destination, incremented in duplicates), ensuring accurate tracking.

 ### Statistics Logging